Chapter 3 Availability and uniqueness

 ## 17 Agria Q 2014Q4 gdp 120000

-We can perform a stricter check, and test whether for each measure
+We can perform a stricter check, and test whether for each measure, all

 years <- as.character(2014:2019)